samsquire/ideas5/README.md

 # 607. OpenPoke

 Transformable architecture.
 Poke data into a structure.

+Transform the relationships, transform the code.

+Sharding framework.

 # 608. Async is stubs - Interlocking segments of code